Adventist Origins

 Even though the term didn't exist back then, William Miller witnessed this cognitive dissonance and wrote about the Millerites who went into "fanaticism of every kind" after the Great Disappointment.
 Some kept waiting while others proposed alternative dates.
 Some fanatical Millerites followed an extremely literal interpretation of Mark 10:15 and acted like children, "crawling around their houses, or even sometimes in the streets."

-In the very first chapter of When Prophecy Fails, the authors perfectly captured the behavior of the Millerites:
+In the very first chapter of When Prophecy Fails, the authors perfectly captured the Millerites' behavior:

 This describes the essence of the Millerites' reactions to the Great Disappointment.
-While some questioned the credibility of the Bible or Miller’s interpretations, many still believed.
-Some believed they had the right event but the wrong date, and others believed they had the right date, but the wrong event.
+Some questioned the Bible or Miller’s interpretations, but for many, their convictions grew even stronger.
+Some were convinced they had the right event but the wrong date; others believed they had the right date, but the wrong event.

-All of these are examples of reacting to cognitive dissonance, and this is why we stated in our introduction that the Adventist movement was literally founded on cognitive dissonance.
+All of these are examples of reacting to cognitive dissonance, and they show how the Adventist movement was literally founded on cognitive dissonance.
+Loren Seibold, Executive Editor of the independent SDA news site Adventist Today, acknowledged this in an article from February 2024:

-Instead of engaging in rational inquiry, many Millerites attempted to explain away their failed predictions while keeping their original belief: that something happened on October 22, 1844.
-In order to numb the pain of cognitive dissonance, they just needed to find evidence that confirmed their existing beliefs.
+Instead of questioning their beliefs, many Millerites attempted to rationalize away their failed predictions.
+They desperately wanted to keep their belief that something happened on October 22, 1844.
+In order to numb the pain of cognitive dissonance, they just needed to find evidence that supported their existing beliefs.

 Investigative Judgment